repoze/repoze.configuration/docs/config.rst

 perform "the work".
 All action callbacks will be called by :mod:`repoze.configuration` after all directives have been loaded and called.
-A ``callback`` passed to ``declaration.action`` often populates the ``registry`` dictionary attached to the context.
-It is also assumed that a directive will use the provided "declaration.context" object as a scratchpad for temporary data if it needs to collaborate in some advanced way with other directives.
+A ``callback`` passed to ``declaration.action`` often populates state objects attached to the ``declaration.context``.
+It is also assumed that a directive will use the provided ``declaration.context`` object as a scratchpad for temporary data if it needs to collaborate in some advanced way with other directives.
 The context object is not "precious" in any way.

 The ``discriminator`` argument to ``declaration.action`` is optional.
 It defaults to None (meaning no discriminator is saved for this